walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

-# Using Java APIs in Javascript
+# Using Java APIs in JavaScript

-ScriptCraft uses the Javascript Engine bundled with Java 6 and later versions.
+ScriptCraft uses the JavaScript Engine bundled with Java 6 and later versions.
 This means that all of the core Java classes can be used from within ScriptCraft.
-In addition, all of the Bukkit API can be used from Javascript too.
-There are some things to consider when using Java classes in Javascript...
+In addition, all of the Bukkit API can be used from JavaScript too.
+There are some things to consider when using Java classes in JavaScript...

 ## Using Java Beans

-The Javascript Engine bundled with Java comes with a handy notation for accessing and modifying Java Beans.
+The JavaScript Engine bundled with Java comes with a handy notation for accessing and modifying Java Beans.
 A Java Bean is any Java class which uses a `get{Property}()` method to retrieve an object's property and a `set{Property}()` method to set the object's property.
 One